Flight cancellations, airspace closures leave some stranded

 Ms Delojo, who is a Filipina residing in Dubai, had to disembark the plane and was given a complimentary night’s stay at the Hilton Singapore Orchard and allowance totalling $144 for three meals per person from SIA.
 She was travelling with her husband.

-But she was “quite worried” about the situation, as the flight cancellations are indefinite until further notice.
-This means she would have to continue covering her accommodation and daily expenses from her own pocket.
+She is “quite worried” about the situation, as the flight cancellations are indefinite until further notice.
+This means she will have to continue covering her accommodation and daily expenses from her own pocket.
 So far, she has already spent $267 on four nights of accommodation from March 1 to 4.

 Ms Delojo added that no one from SIA has reached out to her so far, noting that she hopes to receive more support for accommodation in Singapore.